 So we must be sure we are contending as the Spirit leads and not against him.
 That is not as hard as it would seem to be.
 Notice that we are to contend against those who are attacking the faith by propagating error.
 That error can be very subtle as in leading people to believe it is perfectly okay to profess to be a Christian, claim to be living by grace, while all they are doing is being licentious.
 That is very dangerous for us to not call out those people because of those whose faith is not as mature as ours.
 These are the ones denying our only master and Lord Jesus Christ through their licentiousness, perverting the grace of our God.

-But you must remember, beloved, the predictions of the apostles of our Lord Jesus Christ.
-They said to you, “In the last time there will be scoffers, following their own ungodly passions.”
-It is these who cause divisions, worldly people, devoid of the Spirit.
-But you, beloved, building yourselves up in your most holy faith and praying in the Holy Spirit, keep yourselves in the love of God, waiting for the mercy of our Lord Jesus Christ that leads to eternal life.
-And have mercy on those who doubt; save others by snatching them out of the fire; to others show mercy with fear, hating even the garment stained by the flesh.
-(Jude 1:17-23 ESV)
+17 But you, beloved, ought to remember the words that were spoken beforehand by the apostles of our Lord Jesus Christ, 18 that they were saying to you, “In the last time there will be mockers, following after their own ungodly lusts.”
+19 These are the ones who cause divisions, worldly-minded, devoid of the Spirit.
+20 But you, beloved, building yourselves up on your most holy faith, praying in the Holy Spirit, 21 keep yourselves in the love of God, waiting anxiously for the mercy of our Lord Jesus Christ to eternal life.
+22 And have mercy on some, who are doubting; 23 save others, snatching them out of the fire; and on some have mercy with fear, hating even the garment polluted by the flesh.
+Jude 1:17-23 (NASB)

 Yes, we are to be merciful and do all we can to counsel those in doubt and be quick to lead professing Christians who have sinned into repentance as they respond to the rebuke and conviction of the Holy Spirit.
 However, we are also to not allow the scoffers to divide us.
 Let us share our faith with all who will hear the truth and disciple all who obey the Gospel of our Lord Jesus Christ into his teachings and those of his apostles.
 Let us stay in the Word of God, remain faithful, contend earnestly for the faith, and await our Lord’s return.